-For discrete algorithms that decompose the transillumination plane to small pixels of size δP , the visibility map is simply a rasterized image where each pixel can store either the index of the visible patch or the radiance of the visible point.
+Discrete algorithms, which decompose the transillumination plane to small pixels of size $\delta P$ , can solve the problem much faster.
+For discrete algorithms, the visibility map is simply a rasterized image where each pixel can store either the index of the visible patch or the radiance of the visible point.
 Discretization may introduce errors.
-Having examined this phenomenon both theoretically and numerically, we concluded that the stochastic nature of the algorithm can compensate for this error if the projected patch sizes do not fall below the pixel size37.
+Having examined this phenomenon both theoretically and numerically, we concluded that the stochastic nature of the algorithm can compensate for this error if the projected patch sizes do not fall below the pixel size $^{36}$ .
+Even subpixel patches can be handled using Russian roulette.

-Discrete algorithms determine the visible patches through a discretized window assuming the eye to be on patch i, the window to be on the transillumination plane and the color of patch j to be j if the patch is facing to patch i and to be 0 otherwise.
+Discrete algorithms determine the image of the visible patches through a discretized window assuming the eye to be on patch i, the window to be on the transillumination plane and the color of patch j to be j if the patch is facing to patch i and to be 0 otherwise.
+In $^{40}$ we proposed the application of the hardware z-buffer to calculate these images.
+In this paper, on the other hand, we propose a software solution based on the painter's algorithms, that is more robust and can be faster for complex scenes than the z-buffer based implementation.